 - Set heating zones around the house.
 Now you can heat only the areas you use most, rather than keeping that guest bedroom warm all winter long with no visitors.

 The onset of winter is the perfect time to install a new thermostat.
-Check out PC Mag’s ranking of the top brands to find the best option for your home.
+Check out PC Mag’s ranking of the best smart thermostats to find the right option for your home.

 3. Wash All Your Blankets